-When laying out the printed circuit board, the following checklist should be used to ensure proper operation of the LTC1876.
-These items are also illustrated graphically in the layout diagram of Figure 15.
-The Figure 16 illustrates the current waveforms present in the various branches of the 2-phase synchronous regulators operating in the continuous mode.
+When laying out the printed circuit board, the following checklist should be used to ensure proper operation of the LTC3707.
+These items are also illustrated graphically in the layout diagram of Figure 10.
+The Figure 11 illustrates the current waveforms present in the various branches of the 2-phase synchronous regulators operating in the continuous mode.
 Check the following in your layout:

 - 1. Are the top N-channel MOSFETs M1 and M3 located within 1cm of each other with a common drain connection at C{IN} ?
 Do not attempt to split the input decoupling for the two channels as it can cause a large resonant loop. - 2.
-Is the ground of the step-down controller kept separate from the ground of the step-up regulator?
-The regulator ground should join the controller ground at the combined C{OUT} (-) plates.
-Within the controller circuitry, are the signal and power grounds kept separate?
-The controller signal ground pin and the ground return of C{INTVCC} must return to the combined C{OUT} (-) plates.
-Within the regulator circuitry, are the signal and power grounds kept separate?
-The regulator signal ground pin must return to the C{AUXIN} (-) plates.
+Are the signal and power grounds kept separate?
+The combined LTC3707 signal ground pin and the ground return